 Most days you’ll find the door open to the pink house at 30 Hang Bong Street in the Old Quarter, its walls decorated with the artist’s work, and the inimitable Natasha at her desk writing essays on Vietnamese art for international publications — and ready for a chat.

 Spaces such as Tadioto and Manzi, which opened just over a year ago, also operate as café-bars and hold art talks, as well as film screenings, live music, and performances, and are fantastic places to meet artists and art lovers.

-For a more organized introduction to the contemporary art scene, book an art experience through Backyard Travel.
-We did our tour with Do Tuong Linh – described as Hanoi’s art ‘It girl’ by artist Bill Nguyen, one of three self-proclaimed ‘art activists’ (along with Giang Dang and Tram Vu) who opened Manzi.
+For a more organised introduction to the Hanoi art scene, with a focus on the contemporary art scene, book an art experience through Backyard Travel.
+We did our tour with Do Tuong Linh — described as Hanoi’s art ‘It girl’ by artist Bill Nguyen and one of three self-proclaimed ‘art activists’ (along with Giang Dang and Tram Vu) who opened Manzi.

 During a day out with Linh, we visit the home of art patron and collector Nguyen Manh Duc known as Nha San Duc or the Stilted House, a site of art happenings shut down by authorities for a particularly radical performance.

 We met his daughter Nguyen Phuong Linh, an emerging artist and curator, hanging a show at the Japan Foundation, and we visited the studio-home of influential artist Truong Tan, where he and artist Duoong Zoi showed us their work.